Our Review Process

 To improve type 1 diabetes lifespan and even for T2D, there are a few tips to follow:

 Your life expectancy need not be reduced even if you are living with diabetes.
 The healthcare facilities, information, and trained medical professionals are all here to help you manage the condition to the best of your ability.
 Make sure to take good care of the symptoms that you are experiencing and prevent any complications.
 Use a preventative approach and incorporate the diabetes care plan into your daily routine diligently.
+Also know about ayurvedic medicine for diabetes.

 Yes, diabetes is known to shorten life expectancy however, these days, this threat is not as potent.
 Medicines and medical care has made management easier and does not have to shorten life expectancy by a lot.